-Annual base salary is considered in the context of the total compensation package.
+• Annual base salary is considered in the context of the total compensation package.
 Generally, base salary is targeted to provide total compensation at the average of the comparator labour market.
-The base salary structure is a single rate structure.

 Non-cash compensation

 The non-cash elements of the total compensation package include: